-- the school used as the basis for the proposed initial eligibility: - A description of the proposed eligibility; and - An explanation of why the school may propose this action (eligibility).
+- A description and overall findings of each evaluation, procedure, assessment, record, or report the school used as the basis for the proposed initial eligibility; - A description of the proposed eligibility; and - An explanation of why the school may propose this action (eligibility).

-Timeline: The written notice before an initial CCC meeting must be received by the parent at least 5 school days before the initial CCC meeting.
+Timeline: The written notice before an initial CCC meeting must be received by the parent at least five (5) school days before the initial CCC meeting.